tatarinova/icclim_tech_notes/icclim_tech_report/source/chunking.rst

 ============

-In case of OPeNDAP datasets, if data request exceeds the fixed by OPeNDAP/THREDDS transfer limit, ICCLIM will cut data into chunks to transfer and process them chunk-by-chunk.
+In case if requested datasets exceed OPeNDAP/THREDDS transfer limit, ICCLIM applies chunking method to transfer and process.
-Chunksize is dynamicly adapted to the data transfer max size.
-Data cutting is realized along the time axis (spatial chunking):
+Chunksize is dynamicly adapted to the data maximum transfer size.
+Data cutting is realized along the time dimension (spatial chunking):

 .. figure:: /images/chunking_1.png
    :scale: 90%